 - Pain medicines to include:

-- Over-the-counter medicines: such as aspirin, NSAIDs, ibuprofen, and Naproxen sodium
+- Over-the-counter medication: such as aspirin, NSAIDs, ibuprofen, and Naproxen sodium

 - Non-narcotic pain medicines: such as Phenazopyridine Plus, Pyridium, and Uribel

-- Topical medicines: such as lidocaine patch or vaginal and rectal diazepam
+- Topical medication: such as lidocaine patch or vaginal and rectal diazepam

 - Narcotic pain medicines: such as hydrocodone, oxycodone, and methadone